 Drinking Water: Water services are now turned off for the season in the campgrounds and day use area.
 Drinking water is available year round from the green hydrant near the park office parking lot.
 Full drinking water services will be available for the season starting on May 1st.

-Bathroom Facilities: Flush toilets are now closed for the season.
-Vault toilets are available year-round in the Yellow Medicine, Riverside, and Equestrian campgrounds, as well as the picnic grounds and confluence day-use area.
-Flush toilets will be available for the 2015 season starting on Friday, May 1st.
+Bathroom Facilities: Vault toilets are available year-round in the Yellow Medicine, Riverside, and Equestrian campgrounds, as well as the picnic grounds and confluence day-use area.
+Flush toilets will be available for the 2016 season starting on May 1st.

 Dump Station: None in the park.
 Nearest dump station located in Granite Falls near the water treatment plant on US Highway 212.